Andrija987/Machine_Learning_Research/README.md

-# Machine_Learning_Research
+# Machine Learning Research

 Different Machine Learning projects that I have done.
-More in detailed projects.
+Contains more in depth Machine Learning concpets and projects.